Contents

 Tarascas Fountain

-A fountain that depicts 3 strong Tarascan Indian women holding up agricultural products that they have grown.
+Morelia’s most famous fountain that depicts 3 strong Tarascan Indian women holding up agricultural products that they have grown.
 Around the fountain, you will find lots of small bars and restaurants.
 It is a local meeting point, easy to find close to the aqueduct.

 Hotels in Morelia Mexico

-We had an amazing stay at the Hotel Colonial which was located within walking distance to the centre, 3 minutes from the Cathedral and very comfortable and affordable.
+We had an amazing stay at the 3-star Hotel Colonial which was located within walking distance to the centre, 3 minutes from the Cathedral and very comfortable and affordable.

 Address: Calle 20 de Noviembre 15 Colonia Centro Morelia.

 There are many choices of accommodation to suit your budget and needs, check out the latest prices and availability.
-In the historical centre, there are 64 properties to choose from.

 Essential Visitor Information for Travel To Morelia